 The Legislature established the LAO in 1941 to provide the legislative branch with non-partisan fiscal and policy analysis and advice.
 At the time, the state's population was around seven million people and the total state budget for 1941-1943 was around \$553 million.
 This was also the year when the United States entered into World War II.
 Around this time, California had a surplus for the first time after a decade of deficits.
-There was a high degree of conflict between then-Governor Culburt Olson and the Legislature over the state's budget.
+There was a high degree of conflict between then-Governor Culbert Olson and the Legislature over the state's budget.
 According to a Senate Journal from 1943, "It became increasingly plain that the Legislature needed some instrumentality whereby it could secure its own information, free from the control and influence of the administration."

 Today, the LAO continues to play a critical role in providing impartial oversight of our state's finances.
 The office also serves as the eyes and ears of the Legislature to ensure that the executive branch is implementing legislative policy as intended and in an efficient and effective manner.
-At present, the LAO has a staff of 47, including 38 analysts and approximately nine support staff.
+At present, the LAO has a staff of 50, including 40 analysts and approximately ten support staff.
 This is approximately the same number of analysts the office had in 1966, when the enacted state budget totaled \$4.7 billion.
-By comparison, the enacted state budget for 2022-23 was \$447.1 billion (\$234.4 billion General Fund, \$69.1 billion special funds and \$143.6 billion in federal funds), and the number and complexity of state programs requiring oversight have grown correspondingly.
+By comparison, the enacted state budget for 2024-2025 was \$495 billion (\$232 billion General Fund, \$95 billion special funds and \$168 billion in federal funds), and the number and complexity of state programs requiring oversight have grown correspondingly.

-The Legislative Analyst is the head of the LAO and two years ago, the JLBC appointed Mr. Gabriel Petek as the sixth person to serve in this role.
-Currently, there are two Chief Deputy Legislative Analyst, seven Deputy Legislative Analysts, an Administrative Officer and an Information Services Manager who assist in supervising the staff of the office.
+The Legislative Analyst is the head of the LAO and Mr. Gabriel Petek as the sixth person to serve in this role.
+Currently, there are two Chief Deputy Legislative Analysts, seven Deputy Legislative Analysts, an Administrative Officer and an Information Services Manager who assist in supervising the staff of the office.
 The LAO assigns its analytical staff to the following areas of budget and policy expertise: